Evacuation drill and fire safety drill

 Our specialists have experience as firefighters and can therefore provide you with comprehensive advice.

-- Preparation and planning of the evacuation exercise.
+Preparation and planning of the evacuation exercise.

-- Debriefing and evaluation of the evacuation drill, resetting the fire alarm system and deriving measures.
+Resetting the fire alarm system and deriving measures.

 Here’s what we do in an evacuation drill